osuosl/osuosl-pelican/content/about/summary/students/stories/student_stories/open-source-open-future.rst

   :align: left
   :alt: Quote

 *“I think it’s shaped me to do really well because it's taught me not only how to work in the field, but how to work with other people in the field,” Evans says.
 “In our job we have to reach out and communicate about projects, and it’s taught me to keep an open mind and to not be afraid to seek out a mentor in skills that I don’t have.”*

 **Graduating with an edge**

-The OSL has continued to expand and play a significant role in the open source community in recent years, and currently provides at least `160 projects
-</services/hosting/communities>`_ with various support services.
-Its
-contributions to the largest open source projects in the world include not only technical support but graduates who leave school uniquely prepared to benefit their future employers.
+The OSL has continued to expand and play a significant role in the open source community in recent years, and currently provides at least `160 projects`_ with various support services.
+Its contributions to the largest open source projects in the world include not only technical support but graduates who leave school uniquely prepared to benefit their future employers.
 According to Polvi, such students are an important resource in a rapidly growing industry.

+.. _160 Projects: /services/hosting/communities

 .. image:: /theme/img/blockquote.png
   :scale: 80%